- Program Information Brochure new

 Health care administration is a broad-based discipline that provides students with a unique opportunity to help improve the lives of individuals, communities, or entire populations.
 Health care executives have a deep sense of social mission and demonstrate compassion for the people they work with and serve.

-Bachelor of Science in Health Care Administration (BSHA) Online Program
+Bachelor of Science in Health Care Administration (BSHA) Program Overview

-The BSHA program leading to the Bachelor of Science degree contains a distinctive curriculum designed to prepare individuals to serve in mid-level administration supporting health care professionals such as clinicians, researchers and executives in a variety of health care environments.
+The Health Care Administration Program leading to the Bachelor of Science degree contains a distinctive 63-unit curriculum designed to prepare individuals to serve in mid-level administration supporting health care professionals such as clinicians, researchers, and executives in a variety of healthcare environments.
 Such environments include assisted living and skilled nursing facilities; rehabilitation centers; private, public, and proprietary clinics; and medical centers.

-Students will be trained in health care leadership, emotional intelligence, sustainability, information systems, financial management, assessment, strategic and marketing plan development, personnel management, law and policy, and operations management.
+The program provides a framework for health care professionals to become productive leaders in the field of healthcare administration and/or other environments.
+Students are trained in health care leadership, emotional intelligence, sustainability, information systems, financial management, assessment, strategic and marketing plan development, personnel management, law and policy, and operations management.
 These core skill sets give students a competitive edge in the health care sector.
+Please refer to the LLU Course Catalog-BSHA Program for more detailed information about the program overall.

 Upon completion of the BSHA Program, the graduate should be able to demonstrate the following competencies: